 Deserted by everyone, and not having helped himself through his own inconsistent and obfuscatory responses, Nixon resigned in 1974.
 But the memory of how he had been destroyed has remained fresh among the Left, and that explains their unhinged behavior during the past two years, and why they cannot accept that Trump has beaten them down, as Nixon beat them down in the Hiss years.
 No doubt they will redouble their efforts, as they did after Hiss; if Trump had more discipline, or any at all, his victory would be more likely.
 But I’m still putting my money on Trump, since what the Left has missed is that modern tools allow direct communication to the masses, and the deplorables to communicate among themselves (despite ever more desperate attempts at censorship), and thus the parallel with Nixon is a very incomplete parallel.
 (One might object that Nixon did, in fact, do illegal things, and Trump has not, which is true, but irrelevant, since the Left is totally indifferent to truth and justice, and only interested in the goal, power.)
 All this is a degradation of the Republic, however, no doubt.

 Nothing goes on forever, so this cycle will not either.
-Unfortunately, since men who seek power learn from the past, the most likely short term result is the rise of someone who has the discipline that Trump lacks, yet appeals to baser instincts.
+Unfortunately, since men who seek power learn from the past, the most likely short-term result is the rise of someone who has the discipline that Trump lacks, yet appeals to baser instincts.
 That’s not going to be fun for anyone.
-But at least we’ll know who to blame.
+But at least we’ll know whom to blame.